-Customer lifetime value refers to the amount of revenue you can expect from a single customer over the lifespan of your relationship.
+Customer lifetime value measures the amount of revenue you can expect from a single customer over the lifespan of your relationship.
 It shows how much a customer is worth and how much you should spend to keep them.

 To calculate the CLV, you have to divide the average revenue per account (ARPA) by the customer churn rate within a specified time frame.

-A high lifetime value shows that your customers find value in your product in the long run, so they will continue to use it.
+A high lifetime value shows that your existing clients find value in your product in the long run, so they will continue to use it.